 Utila, like Koh Tao, sometimes gets a bad reputation for the amount of divers churned out everyday.
 However, many of the shops, such as Utila Dive Centre, have an excellent reputation.
 Perhaps the best advice would be to get to the island, ask around, check TripAdvisor and pick a shop that seems to be reputable.
 The diving here may not be spectacular, but it is pleasant, and offers accessible diving to those who are just starting to leanr to dive.
-March/April is the bug season for Whale Sharks, so many people flock here for a chance to dive with these beautiful creatures.
+March/April is the big season for Whale Sharks, so many people flock here for a chance to dive with these beautiful creatures.

 Roatan, the largest island in the Bay Islands archipelago, sits in the Caribbean and is part of the Mesoamerican Barrier Reef System, the largest barrier reef in the Western Hemisphere.
 I spent 4 years there while working as a chef aboard a private yacht and did hundreds of dives all around the island.
 It’s easily one of my favorite places to dive, and I can vouch for it being a terrific place to learn to scuba dive.

 Over 300 species have been identified in these waters.
 Divers may see seahorses, lobsters, dolphins, whale sharks, hawksbill turtles, spotted eagle rays, huge groupers, longlure frogfish, porcupine fish, octopus, queen angelfish, and the spotted trunkfish.
 I have also snorkelled with a pod of pilot whales.
 The reef itself is amazing with a colorful variety of hard and soft corals.
 Walls and drop offs are covered in coral and sponges so big you could hide inside them!